sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 Even though here, we're just coding up something for fun - it is most definitely a useful thing to note when using Sets and pop() in Python in the future!
 In fact this applies to other functions that for whatever reason are allowed on Sets, but they do not work reliably because of the unordered nature of them.

 These include min() and max(), and this I feel is worse than the pop() situation, since the name of these two functions implies that they will find the minimum or maximum value of a Set, and Python allows you to call them on a Set, but they suffer from exactly the same problem!
-The min function will not always find you the minimum value, and the max function will not always find you the maximum value of an un-ordered set.
+The min function will not always find you the minimum value, and the max function will not always find you the maximum value of an un-ordered set!

 The simplest solution to force the minimum value to be used is to replace the line...